Buses return Monday to fix LRT issues

 Published Monday, November 4, 2019 4:00AM EST

-The city’s emergency attempt to fix its failing transit system starts Monday morning, with the return of some buses that had been retired.
+The city’s emergency attempt to fix its failing transit system started Monday morning, with the return of some buses that had been retired.

-After chronic delays on the Confederation Line, Mayor Jim Watson declared himself ‘furious’ on Friday over the LRT system’s performance.

-The buses will deploy to routes that have faced problems, including route 39 in the east, 257 in the west and 75 in the south.
+The buses deployed to routes that have faced problems, including route 39 in the east, 257 in the west and 75 in the south.

+At Tunney's Pasture Station Monday riders did not report any major issues.
+One rider coming from Kanata using the 268 said his ride was fine and the station seemed less crowded.

+Other riders reported decent commutes but said they have faced challenges in the past.

 The 40 buses are expected to return in a staggered roll-out; not all 40 will return to the road at once.